trimailov/xp_tracker/README.md

 -   Web-app calculates all estimated work time and all spent work time;
 -   Developers are selected from a dropdown.

+In tests naive `datetime` is used, ignore the warnings while runing them.

 For production in settings.py `DEBUG` option must be set to `False`